ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 # Microsoft SQL Server Trace Flags
-Complete list of Microsoft SQL Server trace flags (533 trace flags)
+Complete list of Microsoft SQL Server trace flags (536 trace flags)

 **REMEMBER: Be extremely careful with trace flags, test in your test environment first.
 And consult professionals first if you are the slightest uncertain about the effects of your changes.**

+**Some trace flags were introduced in specific SQL Server versions.
+For more information on the applicable version, see the Microsoft Support article associated with a specific trace flag.**

 **Trace flag behavior may not be supported in future releases of SQL Server.**

 Headers: